-17.14 First analysis example
+17.14 Erstes Analysebeispiel

-Catatan: In this lesson we will perform some real analysis using just the toolbox, so you can get more familiar with the processing framework elements.
+Bemerkung: In this lesson we will perform some real analysis using just the toolbox, so you can get more familiar with the processing framework elements.

 Now that everything is configured and we can use external algorithms, we have a very powerful tool to perform spatial analysis.
 It is time to work out a larger exercise with some real-world data.